The nth Root and Fractional Indices

 • Fourth root ($ 4^{th} $ root):

-$$ \sqrt[4]{16} = 2 \quad \text{(Since } 2^4 = 16 \text{)} $$
+$$\sqrt[4]{16} = 2 \quad \text{(since } 2^4 = 16\text{)}$$

-Understanding the nth Root Property (0:40)
+What is the nth Root Rule?

-$$ \sqrt[n]{a} \times \sqrt[n]{a} \times \dots \times \sqrt[n]{a} = a $$
+\Large \underbrace{\sqrt[n]{a} \times \sqrt[n]{a} \times \cdots \times \sqrt[n]{a}}_{\text{n times}} = a

 • Example 1: If you multiply $ \sqrt[3]{8}$ three times, you get 8.